 Find out all there is to know about rent to buy schemes in Australia, and why it may be best to avoid them.

-Many Australians who dream of owning homes are curious about rent to buy scheme involves a contract that lets you own the home you rent at the end of a given time period, also called a wrapping or a lease-option scheme.
+A rent to buy scheme involves a contract that lets you own the home you rent at the end of a given time period, also called a wrapping or a lease-option scheme.
 You pay rent for the home you wish to buy for a set time period, and at the end of the contract's term, you have the pay the remaining amount.

 While this might seem all well and good at the onset, know that many people have ended up losing their homes, as well as the rent money they put down, as part of the scheme.
 In fact, a 2016 study by the Consumer Action Law Centre couldn't identify a single successful case of a rent to buy scheme.
 In the past some unscrupulous sellers have used this type of agreement to scam buyers, so before taking part in a rent to buy scheme, ensure that you contact the office of fair trading for your state, as well as an expert such as a financial planner or solicitor.